cran/Rigma/README.md

 <!-- badges: end -->

 The goal of Rigma is to provide a user friendly client to ‘Figma’ API.
-It uses the latest `httr2` for a more stable interface with the ‘Figma’ API.
-More than 20 methods are provided to interact with Figma files, and teams.
+It uses the latest `httr2` for a stable interface with the ‘Figma’ API.
+More than 20 methods are provided to interact with ‘Figma’ files, and teams.
+Get design data into R by reading published components and styles, converting and downloading images, getting access to the full ‘Figma’ file as a hierarchical data structure, and much more.
+Enhance your creativity and streamline the application development by automating the extraction, transformation, and loading of design data to your applications and documents.

 ## Installation